Lately, I’ve been trying to focus on protein.

 No, I’m not ignoring how food tastes and shoveling protein shakes in my face.
 I’m going about things in a more intentional way, considering how I can thoughtfully incorporate more healthy protein sources into my daily diet.
 Ya dig?

 Turns out, to get more protein, simply pay attention to how much protein foods offer, and make each meal count.
-If you’re looking for a list of protein-rich foods, check out my post on 15 Vegan Protein Sources.
+If you’re looking for a list of protein-rich foods, check out my post on 15 Vegan Protein Sources and round-up of Easy Protein-Packed Plant-Based Meals.
 I also found this article really helpful.

 Yes, peas in pesto.
 Why, you ask?